-The consolidated financial statements of Integrated Surgical Systems, Inc. appearing in Integrated Surgical Systems, Inc. Annual Report (Form 10-KSB) for the year ended December 31, 1998 have been audited by Ernst & Young LLP, independent auditors, as set forth in their report thereon included therein and incorporated herein by reference.
-Such consolidated financial statements are incorporated herein by reference in reliance upon such report given upon the authority of such firm as experts in accounting and auditing.
+Ernst & Young LLP, independent auditors, have audited our consolidated financial statements included in our Annual Report on Form 10-KSB for the year ended December 31, 1998 and our Proxy Statement dated October 5, 1999, as set forth in their reports, which are incorporated by reference in this prospectus and elsewhere in the registration statement.
+Our consolidated financial statements are incorporated by reference in reliance on Ernst & Young LLP's reports, given on their authority as experts in accounting and auditing.